Site icon Bia review

 Image Quality Considerations

-1. Vignetting: At the maximum aperture of f/1.8, the lens exhibits noticeable vignetting, or darkening of the corners.
-This can be reduced by stopping down to f/2.8 or f/4, and it can also be corrected in post-processing.
+Vignetting: With the aperture wide open (f/1.8), this lens suffers from noticeable vignetting darkening at the corners.
+Stopping down to f/2.8 or f/4 will reduce this considerably; it can also be corrected during post-processing.

 Comparison with Other Lenses